singh-man/books/crackingTheCoding/18_advancedTopics.md

 ### HashMaplist<T, E>

 The HashMapList class is essentially shorthand for HashMap<T, ArrayList<E».
-It allows us to map from an item of type ofT to an ArrayList of type E.
+It allows us to map from an item of type of T to an ArrayList of type E.

 For example, we might want a data structure that maps from an integer to a list of strings.
 Ordinarily, we'd have to write something like this: